Shocking Sex for Drugs Bust Of Crystal Falls Man Targeting Kids On Social Media

 “Absolutely shocked,” stated Tuolumne County Sheriff’s spokesperson Nicco Sandelin.
 “This is probably one of the worst cases that we have had to investigate recently.”
 He added, “This specific case is extremely concerning for us.
 We have juveniles in our community who are being targeted for drug use and sexual acts.
 It’s very concerning.”

-Earlier this week, Clarke Broadcasting made inquiries into Monday’s arrest of 30-year-old David Pacheco, today Sandelin detailed that following up on a tip regarding “suspicious behavior” by Pacheco the sheriff’s High-Risk Supervision Team (HRST) raided his home in Crystal Falls, including his vehicle and a storage unit.
+Earlier this week, Clarke Broadcasting made inquiries into Tuesday’s arrest of 30-year-old David Pacheco, today Sandelin detailed that following up on a tip regarding “suspicious behavior” by Pacheco the sheriff’s High-Risk Supervision Team (HRST) raided his home in Crystal Falls, including his vehicle and a storage unit.
 What that behavior was Sandelin did not have specifics.

 The search turned up over 14 pounds of marijuana, nearly two ounces of psilocybin mushrooms, concentrated marijuana, marijuana vape pens, tobacco products, alcohol products, and various marijuana-laced snack products including candy, cereal, and fun-sized bags of chips.